Bible Definitions Shed Light On God’s Word!

 Calvinism:

 Also known as Reformed theology, Calvinism is a Protestant theological tradition based on John Calvin’s works (1509-1564).
-Calvin believed in the absolute sovereignty of God and the total depravity of humans.
-Calvinism also includes the double predestination doctrine: the belief that God fated every human before birth to either heaven or hell.
+Calvin believed in God’s absolute sovereignty and humans’ total depravity.
+Calvinism also includes the double predestination doctrine, the belief that God fated every human before birth to either heaven or hell.

 Charismatics: